Brand New Immortals

-Brand New Immortals was an American rock trio formed by David Ryan Harris, drummer Kenny Cresswell, and former bassist for The Black Crowes, Johnny Colt.
+Brand New Immortals was an American rock trio formed by singer David Ryan Harris, drummer Kenny Cresswell, and former bassist Johnny Colt.
 The group released a successful 6 track EP and were signed to Elektra Records.
 In 2001, the trio produced a full length album entitled Tragic Show, which the band felt that Elektra did not properly promote.
 Early the next year the band broke up.